moorepants/eme185/content/pages/instructor-guide.rst

   Canvas provides a walkthrough of this `here
   <https://community.canvaslms.com/docs/DOC-10542-4212352349>`_.
 - [Instructor] Update the needs/specs memo assignment and post.
+- [Lead TA] Send out notification about AIOs being due starting this week.
+- [Lead TA] Prepare to teach the 50 minute Asana tutorial and teach in in the studio sessions.
 - [All TAs] Grade team charters.
 This can be very course: 0 (didn't do it), 5 (did it poorly), 10 (did it average or better).
 Make comments on improving.
 - [All TAs] Read Chapter 18 before the studio section as a reminder.